 Kennedy Wilson's score of 39 is higher than 59% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Kennedy Wilson reported total carbon emissions of approximately 12,000,000 kg CO2e, comprising 5,069,000 kg CO2e from Scope 1 and 9,653,000 kg CO2e from Scope 2, with an additional 765,000 kg CO2e from Scope 3 emissions.
-This represents a notable reduction from 2022, where total emissions were about 13,000,000 kg CO2e, with Scope 1 emissions at 6,082,000 kg CO2e and Scope 2 emissions at 9,367,000 kg CO2e.
+In 2023, Kennedy Wilson reported total carbon emissions of approximately 12,000,000 kg CO2e, comprising 5,069,000 kg CO2e from Scope 1 and 9,653,000 kg CO2e from Scope 2 emissions.
+Additionally, Scope 3 emissions were recorded at about 765,000 kg CO2e, primarily from fuel and energy-related activities.
+This data reflects a significant reduction from 2022, where total emissions were about 13,000,000 kg CO2e, with Scope 1 emissions at 6,082,000 kg CO2e and Scope 2 emissions at 9,367,000 kg CO2e.
 Kennedy Wilson has set long-term net-zero carbon targets for both Scope 1 and Scope 2 emissions, aiming for implementation by 2050.
 The company plans to enhance solar installations across its portfolios to facilitate this transition.
-The emissions data is sourced directly from Kennedy-Wilson Holdings, Inc., with no cascading from a parent organisation.
-The company is committed to transparency in its climate initiatives and continues to monitor and report its emissions across all relevant scopes.
+These commitments are part of a broader strategy to reduce carbon emissions and align with industry standards for climate action.
+The emissions data is sourced directly from Kennedy-Wilson Holdings, Inc., with no cascaded data from parent organisations.
+The company continues to focus on improving its sustainability practices while addressing its carbon footprint in the real estate sector.

 Access structured emissions data, company-specific emission factors, and source documents